Appointing the right insurance broker for your business

 Step 9 – Reviewing broker references Your adviser should conduct a rigorous review of client references for the shortlisted brokers, including a detailed interview with at least one referee from each broker.

 Step 10 – Formal presentations Each shortlisted broker should be given the opportunity to present to your decision-making team to answer any questions on their ITT written responses.
 Your adviser should chair these meetings (in a non-voting capacity) and facilitate an open and thorough testing of the propositions.

 Step 11 – Decision making and selection By applying the agreed assessment criteria and the detailed scoring matrix agreed with your adviser, you should now be able to select the best broker for your business from the shortlisted candidates.

 Step 12 – Formalising a new service agreement Once you have chosen the broker you would like to appoint, perhaps the most important part of the process is to codify the terms of the appointment in a detailed service agreement.
 A good service agreement should capture comprehensively the services to be provided and the required service levels, fee structure and payment arrangements.
 It should also set out the key performance indicators by which you can monitor and measure your broker’s performance throughout the contract period.
 Other key issues to watch out for are limitations of liability, counter-indemnities, change of control provisions, data protection and IPR ownership provisions and, importantly, termination and hand-over provisions.

-By getting the process and the contractual position right, you should end up with a very powerful tool with which to manage your insurance broker relationship on an ongoing basis, fulfil your management responsibilities and, importantly, safeguard your balance sheet and stakeholders.
+By getting the process and the contractual position right, you should end up with a very powerful tool with which to manage your insurance broker relationship on an ongoing basis, fulfill your management responsibilities and, importantly, safeguard your balance sheet and stakeholders.